Swansea's Taylor disputes there are barriers to British Asians playing football

+Swansea City's Neil Taylor insists there are no barriers to stop British Asians getting into English football.
 The 24 year old is one of eight British Asian players with a professional contract in English football and said: "Hopefully, we'll see more Asian players in the next few years.

 "But I don't think there's anything out there stopping people."